Start Electric Service

 - - A signed "Aid to Construction" agreement

-- - The service must meet all requirements and be ready for completion in one trip by BREC
+- - In order to keep the cost at least amount, the service must meet all requirements and be ready for completion in one trip by BREC

 Please see Policy 610 for details on new services.